ingrid-miriel/AlgalBloomMLG/README.md

 You can run this simulation in python with the following commands:

-> from PopDynamic_Function import function
+> from GenRiS import function

 > function(numgenos = v, days = w, growthrate = x, sd = y, samplesize = z)